-In the Super Bowl, you can bet on numerous markets at the same time.
-One simple way to do this is by betting both a side of the point spread and either over or under on the total.
-Oftentimes, favorites covering will lead to a higher scoring game while an underdog covering will lead to a lower scoring game.
+In the Super Bowl, there is only one outcome to wager on, but there are numerous markets to bet on simultaneously.
+One simple way to do this is by betting a side of the point spread and either over or under on the total.
+Frequently, favorites covering will lead to a higher-scoring game, while an underdog covering will lead to a lower-scoring game.

 One knock against parlays is how hard they are to win.
 For that reason, a lot of sportsbooks are now offering parlay insurance.
 Here, if a certain number of parlay legs hit, you get your money back.
-Also, sportsbooks are offering the opportunity to cash out early on certain parlays.
-You won’t get your full payout in the early cash out offer, but at least you’ll get something.
+Also, sportsbooks offer the opportunity to cash out early on certain parlays.
+You won’t get your full payout in the early cashout offer, but at least you’ll get something.

 Live in-game betting

-With live bets, you can bet on the live moneyline as well as point spreads and totals.
-Obviously, the Super Bowl betting lines will be different than they were before the game.
+With live bets, you can bet on the live moneyline and point spreads and totals.
+The Super Bowl betting lines will be different from before the game.
 If a game is low-scoring but you expect the points to pick up, a live bet on the over at a depleted total might be an appealing option.

 Super Bowl prop bets

 There are on-field bets, off-field bets, individual player stats such as receptions and yards and plenty of other markets.
-When all is said and done, there are hundreds to thousands of prop bet possibilities.
+There are hundreds of prop bet possibilities.

 The Super Bowl is just as much about off-field entertainment, though.
 Therefore, there’s a litany for those who don’t care much about the game.
 Below are some of the most popular Super Bowl props: